mlamont8/entertainment-search/README.md

 This app generates results using themoviedb.org api.

-Built with Angularjs and Materializecss
+Built with Angularjs and Materializecss.

+UI router is used for routing and ngAnimate for animations.